MSaeed1381/todo-app/README.md

 # todo-app
-A simple todo list app built in **Kotlin** that help manage your daily tasks and don't forget about important things!
+A simple todo list app built in **Kotlin** that help manage your daily tasks and don't forget about important things!!